durhamgroup6/DUS-Project/README.txt

 2.Before using this project, you should import the database named as teamdurham.sql,this project PHP version is 7.3.2

-3.Execute this project by the php compiler or put this project folder into your sever's folder named as htdocs and then enter localhost/"this project's folder's name"/index.php in your web browser
+3.Execute this project by the php compiler or put this project folder into your server's folder named as htdocs and then enter localhost/"this project's folder's name"/index.php in your web browser

 4.Execute index.php, you can enter member system or admin system, you can register new account or using old account.